Understanding Users' Interaction with Login Notifications: Login Notifications in the Wild

-For the remainder of this work, we focus on the first type, i.e., notifications informing the user about a \textit{granted access}.
-Sending this type can be done by every organization, as it does not require an advanced risk assessment (i.e., basic logic and the ability to display login details are enough).
+For the remainder of this work, we focus on the first type, i.e., notifications informing the user about \textit{granted access}.
+This popular notification type is deployed by well-known companies such as Alphabet~\cite{alphabet-24-login-notification}, Amazon~\cite{amazon-24-login-notification}, Apple~\cite{apple-24-login-notification}, Meta~\cite{meta-24-login-notification}, and Microsoft~\cite{microsoft-24-login-notification}.
+Every organization can send this type, as it does not require an advanced risk assessment (i.e., basic logic and the ability to display login details are enough).
 Moreover, we limited our dataset to email-based notifications.
-While notifications can also be via other channels, e.g., SMS or push notifications, establishing them requires additional effort.
+While notifications can also be sent via other channels, e.g., SMS or push notifications, establishing them requires additional effort.